nightmode/feri/docs/advanced/feri-extension.md

 ## Extension Client

-Visit the [Feri Extension](https://github.com/nightmode/feri-extension#feri-extension) project for an overview, install information, usage guides, and more.
+Visit the [Feri Extension](https://github.com/nightmode/feri-extension#feri-extension) project for an overview, install information, usage guide, and more.

 ## License